kyberdrb/Windows_tutorials/Windows_and_Office_as_a_Precious_Gift/Universal_clean_offline_Microsoft_Windows_and_Microsoft_Office_activation_procedure_with_KMS_server_in_a_local_Docker_container.md

     go back to the previous step about installing Windows features and repeat this step.

 1. Reset network interfaces.
-Go to `Settings > Network & internet > Advanced network settings` and click on `Network reset`.
+Go to `Settings > Network & Internet > Status > Advanced network settings` and click on `Network reset`.
 If you have any networks you forgot credentials to, make sure you backup all configuration for the (wireless) network adapter.
 After the reset the Windows needs a restart.
 1. Reboot
 1. Install Alpine Linux from Microsoft Store: https://apps.microsoft.com/store/detail/alpine-wsl/9P804CRF0395?hl=de-at&gl=at
 1. Open the Alpine Linux app.
 Let the Alpine Linux WSL machine initialize.
 Have patience, go do some other things, this will take some time.